dqduong2003/Simple-A.I.-Virtual-Assistant/README.md

 * Today'date
 * Weather in any city
 * Time in any city
-* Tell a joke/funny line
+* Tell a random joke/funny line
 * Open any online application name (e.g., Facebook, Twitter, YouTube, etc)
 * Search anything the user needs on Google
 * Link to Wikipedia and gives information about what the user wants to know (e.g., "Tell me about Donald Trump")